NUJ condemns attempt to intimidate court reporter

 "The media must be free to report on the courts without fear of violence or intimidation.
 Any attempt to undermine that right is an attempt to undermine the principles which underpin the judicial system."

 Séamus Dooley, NUJ Irish secretary, expressed strong concern at the behaviour of protesters in courtroom and in the adjoining area.
+He said:

 "The court service must examine this incident.
 Court reporters must be allowed to do their work without threats.
-On this occasion intimidating gestures were made towards the press box during the court case, a journalist was abused and eventually had to be escorted out of the building by security staff.
-Without the security staff the situation could have been much worse.
+On this occasion, intimidating gestures were made towards the press box during the court case, a journalist was abused and eventually had to be escorted out of the building by security staff.
+Without the security staff, the situation could have been much worse.
 It was a terrifying experience and one no court reporter should have to endure."